1) Shop The Loss Leaders

 Personally, I like the Sam’s Club membership and i have a Plus Card.
 The Sam’s membership is currently a bit cheaper and the upgrade to Plus has more than paid for itself.
 Over the last few years, it has at least paid for the annual membership, making the card free.
 Most years, I pocket an additional $100 or so over the cost of the annual membership.
 So, the card pays for itself plus about $100.
 Can’t beat that.

-- Make A Meal Plan
+3) Make A Money Saving Meal Plan

 Most people go to the store without any real idea of what they are going to get or actually need.
 This can lead to a lot of unnecessary spending.
 You should, at the very least, go to the grocery store with a list but I suggest that you take it one step further and make a meal plan.